centre-for-humanities-computing/DaCy/README.md

 # 👩‍🏫 Tutorials and documentation

-DaCy also include a detailed documentaion as well as a series of Jupyter notebook tutorial.
+DaCy also includes a detailed documentation as well as a series of Jupyter notebook tutorial.
 If you do not have Jupyter Notebook installed, instructions for installing and running it can be found [here]( http://jupyter.org/install).
-All the tutorial are located in the `tutorials` folder.
+All the tutorials are located in the `tutorials` folder.

 |                                                                                                                                            | Content                                                                                                                    | Google Colab                                                                                                                                                                                                       |
 | -------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |